Native Americans and reservation inequality: Education

 The Indian Self-Determination and Education Assistance Act (ISDEAA) resulted from culminating civil rights movements and calls for increased attention on Native American Affairs.
 According to the Bureau of Indian Affairs (BIA), the act "gave authority to federally recognized tribes to contract with the BIA for the operation of Bureau-funded schools and to determine education programs suitable for their children."
 Later federal educational amendments furthered the capabilities of reservation schools and "provided funds directly to tribally operated schools, empowered Indian school boards, permitted local hiring of teachers and staff," and more.

 Contemporary reservation school situations

 Schools on Native American reservations are disproportionately underachieving compared to other schools.
-According to a report made to the U.S. Department of Education "only 17% of tribally controlled schools made Annual Yearly Progress under No Child Left Behind during the 2007-2008 school year."
+According to a report made to the U.S. Department of Education "only 17% of tribally controlled schools made Annual [sic] Yearly Progress under No Child Left Behind during the 2007-2008 school year."
 Much of the reasoning for this discrepancy is because of the widespread and disproportionate amount of reservation poverty.
 Consequently, "students from low socioeconomic families face unique academic challenges, as their families may lack access to the resources and socialization experiences necessary to adequately prepare and support student achievement in school" Furthermore, "the lack of academically successful role models and the need to provide additional financial support to the family contributed to the high number of dropouts among Native American students who live in poverty."